How to protect servers from DoS and DDoS attacks?

 by | Mar 9, 2017 | CCNA, CCNP, CompTIA, DoS and DDoS Prevention, Network Security, Security Fundamentals

 DoS attack is one of the most serious threats today.
 We often hear about DoS attacks that temporarily or indefinitely suspend service or an entire network.
-How are these DoS attacks perpetrated and how can we prevent them?
-In this article, we would discuss that in detail.
+How are these DoS attacks perpetrated, and how can we prevent them?
+In this article, we will discuss that in detail.

 What are DoS and DDoS attacks?

-A DoS or Denial of Service Attack is an attack that is perpetrated for the purpose of making a target machine or network resource unavailable for its intended users.
-This attack is usually made to temporarily or indefinitely suspend service of a host connected to the Internet.
+A DoS or Denial of Service Attack is an attack that is perpetrated to make a target machine or network resource unavailable for its intended users.
+This attack is usually made to temporarily or indefinitely suspend the service of a host connected to the Internet.

 DDoS Attack or Distributed Denial of Service Attack is an attack in which the attack comes from multiple sources having different IP addresses.
 Basically, a DDoS attack is a DoS attack in which the attack is perpetrated using several source IP addresses.
 Using IP address spoofing, the attackers usually hide their own IP addresses and make it extremely hard to catch the attackers.